MoonlightCapital/MoonlightBot-docs/README.md

 ## Mute Setup

-The bot can mute users both temporarily and permanently.
+MoonlightBot can mute users both temporarily and permanently.
 To use mute features, use the command
 ```
 /create-muterole
 ```